apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NodeSpec defines the detailed node info that will assign to the statefulSet.</p>
+<p>Provides comprehensive details of the node to be assigned to the statefulSet.</p>
 </td>
 </tr>
 </tbody>